 Cross also represented Mississippi in the prestigious Mississippi/Alabama All-Star Game.
 Moreover, the rarity of his talent was exemplified as he became the first Laurel football player to be selected to the US Army All-American Bowl.

 Cross elevated his ranking to the fifth offensive tackle in the class, second-best player in Mississippi, and a top-30 player nationally.
-He drew comparisons to Arizona Cardinals offensive tackle D.J.
-Humphries thanks to his quickness and physicality.
+Thanks to his quickness and physicality, he drew comparisons to Arizona Cardinals offensive tackle D.J.
+Humphries.

 Unsurprisingly, the increase in ranking and attention caused Cross to reconsider his college commitment.
 Holding offers from nearly 20 programs, he visited USC, Ole Miss, and Mississippi State before choosing Starkville to continue his football journey.